 Regarding the invertebrate, it is possible to observe the Arbacia lixula, the Ophidiaster ophidianus, the Patella aspera, the Patella candei, the Megabalanus azoricus, sponges and ascidians.

 Concerning the algae, are characteristic the chlorophyte Codium adhaerens and the rhodophyte Pterocladiella capillacea and Porphyra sp.
 In lower depths, are the rhodophyte Sphaerococcus coronopifolius and the phaeophyceae Cladostephus spongiosus, Padina pavonica and Zonaria tournefortii.

 It is possible to see this area through the Fajã Grande - Ponta Delgada (PR01FLO) and the Great Route of Flores (GR01FLO) walking trails.

-To know more about the habitats and marine species of this place, visit the Boqueirão Environmental Interpretation Centre.
+To know more about the habitat and marine species of this place, visit the Boqueirão Environmental Interpretation Centre.

 The terrestrial limit of this area intersects several geological structures, such as erosion caves and islets, integrated on the geosites Ponta do Albernaz - Ponta Delgada and Costa Nordeste of the Azores UNESCO Global Geopark.

 This protected area surrounds the Ilhéu de Maria Vaz Nature Reserve and borders the Costa Nordeste Protected Area for the Management of Habitats or Species.
-Within the Natura 2000 network, it borders a Special Protection Area (SPA) and integrates part of a Special Area of Conservation (SAC).
+Within the Natura 2000 network, it borders the Costa Nordeste Special Protection Area (SPA) and integrates part of the Costa Nordeste Special Area of Conservation (SAC).
 It is also an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization.